You are probably wondering, “What’s a Guest Blogger Agreement?”

-Do you know that just by publishing a guest post on your blog doesn’t make you the owner of the content?
+Do you know that just publishing a guest post on your blog doesn’t make you the owner of the original works or content received?

-The person who submitted the guest post can claim ownership of their content, photos, videos at any time.
+The guest post writer can claim ownership of their content, photos, and videos at any time.

 As a business lawyer, I have to share the legal aspects of guest blogging so you do things the right way and protect your online business.